pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 ```

 ### \"" Operator
-The search engine automatically searches on strings delimited by whitespace and punctuation.
-To search for values that include these delimiters, enclose the value in double quotes.
+The search is done on strings delimited by whitespace and punctuation.
+To perform a search that include these delimiters, enclose them in double quotes.

 When using double quotes, the matching string must include the whole value of the field on the object being searched.
 Partial strings will not be matched unless wildcards are used.
-For example, if you're searching on a stream that has a description of ``Pump three on unit five``, a query of ``"unit five"`` will not match the description, but a query of ``*"unit five"`` will.
+For example, if you're searching for a stream with description ``Pump three on unit five``, a query ``"unit five"`` will not match the description, but ``*"unit five"`` will.

-Also, wildcards can be used on the *outside* of the quote operators, but if an asterisk is on the inside of the quotes, it is treated as a string literal rather than a wildcard operator.
-For example, you can search for ``"dog food"*`` to find a string that starts with "dog food", but if you search for ``"dog food*"``, it will only match on a value of "dog food*".
+Note that while wildcard (``*``) can be used either in or outside of quotes, it is treated as a string literal inside quotes.
+For example, you can search for ``"dog food"*`` to find a string that starts with "dog food", but if you search for ``"dog food*"``, it will only match the value of "dog food*".

  **Query string**     | **Matches field value** | **Does not match field value**
 ------------------ | --------------------------------- | -----------------------------